 Jane, now a mother of two and grand-mother of two with another on the way, worked for most of her younger life as a librarian in various settings.
 In 1987, she became a teacher, when her daughters were five and eight.
 She has lived in the Peterborough area for the last five years.
 Until recently, she was on the executive of the Trillium Lakelands Occasional Teachers’ Local (City of Kawartha Lakes, Muskoka, Haliburton) of the Elementary Teachers’ Federation of Ontario.
 She is also on the executive of the local Occasional Teachers’ separate school union’s bargaining unit.
 One of her daughters is also a teacher and a union steward – so the legacy continues.

 During Black History Month every February, Jane wears African clothes, takes her African drum and talks about the meaning of the month in every class of the school where she happens to be teaching.
 She tells them about the advanced, glorious age of Africa – how it had the first university in the world; how and during the Dark Ages in Europe, it had sewage systems; and how so many people of African origin were accomplished scientists and discoverers.

 “All this has been hidden.
-How could you let people know that if you were going to enslave them?
+How could you let people know these things if you were going to enslave them?
 So it’s all about education,” she said.

 Jane likes to drop off LGBTQ2 materials to school librarians so young people who are struggling can get help, or families can see themselves; she does presentations on Kwanzaa, “and when I talk, you can hear a pin drop.
-The children want to know”; she makes sure National Aboriginal Day is celebrated; and there’s a simulation game called World History of Racism in Minutes, which she has used with Grade 7 and 8 classes in Fenelon Falls.
+The children want to know”; she makes sure National Aboriginal Day is celebrated; and there’s a simulation game called World History of Racism in Minutes, which she has used with Grade 7 and 8 classes.